superfluid-finance/protocol-monorepo/README.md

 This will detect any code changes then run lint, build and test suite.

+**NB!**: Since these tests take long time to execute, it is quite possible that you want to use the [execlusive tests](https://mochajs.org/#exclusive-tests) feature from MochaJS to speed up isolated feature development.

 There are three major test suite:

-- Contracts
+- Contracts (test/contracts.test.js)
-- Package
-- Deployment
+- Deployment (test/deployment.test.js)
+- SDK (test/sdk.test.js)

-Each contracts test suite is named as `test/ContractName.test.js`.
+Each contracts test suite is named as `test/{Type}/{ContractName}.test.js`.

-Package test is for other packages that use this package as a dependency.

 Deployment test is for testing the deployment script.

+SDK test is to test the JS SDK.

 Code Coverage
 --------------